I’ve finally arrived home!

 I took group shots of us on my mother’s camera so I’ll be waiting for those as well as sifting through my own.

 During our time in Edinburgh, we stayed at Princes Street Suites.
 We had a three bedroom suite and given that we were there on two separate occasions, splitting it up with two nights in Glasgow, we actually had two different 3 bedroom suites.

 Besides the packets of coffee, tea, and hot chocolate, the room also had a pint of milk in the fridge and a box of shortbread from the Shortbread House of Edinburgh.
 It was a welcome surprise.
 I’m sure that I’ll talk more about our hotel stays in future posts.

 Once again, I found myself intrigued by the daisies growing amongst the green.
 Those above growing at Stirling Castle.

 While I captured this pair on the grounds of the University of Glasgow.

 While on a bus tour of Edinburgh, I also found Bedlam.
-In the form of the

-    Bedlam Theatre.
-Originally the New North Free Church built in 1849 near the

-    site of the Edinburgh Bedlam Mental Institute, it is home to the oldest

-    student-run theatre in Britain, the Edinburgh University Theatre Company.
-I

-    have a few more photos of the building that I will share after I’ve
+In the form of the Bedlam Theatre.
+Originally the New North Free Church built in 1849 near the site of the Edinburgh Bedlam Mental Institute, it is home to the oldest student-run theatre in Britain, the Edinburgh University Theatre Company.
+I have a few more photos of the building, some of which can be seen in my doors of Edinburgh post.

-    continued processing the photos that I took while in Scotland.